What is an infringement?

 3 A notice of final demand is issued

 a Payment of the penalty and costs stated in the notice of final demand within 21 days results in expiation of the offence; or

-b Non-payment within 21 days results in Fines Victoria issuing an enforcement warrant, which adds an additional fee to the penalty (the additional fee is 3.94 penalty units);
+b Non-payment within 21 days results in Fines Victoria applying to the Magistrates’ Court to issue an enforcement warrant, which adds an additional fee to the penalty (the additional fee is 3.94 penalty units);

-c After a notice of final demand is issued, several other enforcement sanctions become available, including:
+c After a notice of final demand is issued, other enforcement sanctions become available:

 – suspending, not granting, or not renewing a person’s driver licence or registration, or